Skip to Content

 What to Do After a Pedestrian Accident

-Statute of Limitations for Pedestrian Accident Claims
+What are the Statute of Limitations for Pedestrian Accident Claims in California?

 California law sets strict filing deadlines for injury claims, including those stemming from pedestrian accidents.
 Usually, you must start your lawsuit within two years of the crash.
 This rule covers most injury and wrongful death cases involving pedestrians and motor vehicles.
 If a public entity—such as a city or county government—may be responsible, you generally need to submit a formal claim within six months of the incident.
 Missing either deadline can cause you to lose your right to pursue damages.
 Acting quickly to consult with a pedestrian accident attorney ensures you do not miss critical deadlines and preserves your ability to present a thorough claim.
 Prompt action also gives your legal team a better opportunity to gather evidence, contact witnesses, and manage interactions with insurance representatives effectively.
 Understanding these time constraints can help protect your access to fair compensation.

-Why You Need a Redding Pedestrian Accident Attorney in Redding
+Why You Need a Pedestrian Accident Attorney

 Managing a pedestrian accident claim while healing from injuries can feel daunting, especially if you’re facing pressure from insurers or financial hardship.
 Hiring a qualified pedestrian accident lawyer protects your rights and gives you access to guidance through each stage of your case.